Tralokinumab: Discovery and development

 Tralokinumab was discovered by Cambridge Antibody Technology scientists using protein optimization based on Ribosome Display.
 They used the extensive data sets from ribosome display to patent protect CAT-354 in a world-first of sequence-activity-relationship claims.
 In 2004, clinical development of CAT-354 was initiated with this first study completing in 2005.
 On 21 July 2011, MedImmune LLC initiated a Phase IIb, randomized, double-blind study to evaluate the efficacy of tralokinumab in adults with asthma.

 In 2016, MedImmune and AstraZeneca started developing tralokinumab for asthma (Phase III) and atopic dermatitis (Phase IIb) while clinical development for moderate-to-severe ulcerative colitis and idiopathic pulmonary fibrosis (IPF) have been discontinued.
 In July of that year AstraZeneca licensed tralokinumab to Leo Pharma for skin diseases.

 A phase IIb study of tralokinumab found that treatment was associated with early and sustained improvements in atopic dermatitis symptoms and tralokinumab had an acceptable safety and tolerability profile, thereby providing evidence for targeting IL-13 in patients with atopic dermatitis.

-On 15 June 2017, Leo Pharma announced that they were starting phase III clinical trials with tralokinumab in atopic dermatitis.
+In June 2017, Leo Pharma started phase III clinical trials with tralokinumab in atopic dermatitis.

 Society and culture

 Legal status

-On 22 April 2021, the Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Adtralza, intended for the treatment of moderate‑to‑severe atopic dermatitis.
+In April 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Adtralza, intended for the treatment of moderate‑to‑severe atopic dermatitis.
 The applicant for this medicinal product is LEO Pharma A/S. Tralokinumab was approved for medical use in the European Union in June 2021.